SohaibAjmal/Okta-Scim-Server/README.md

 npm install uuid
 npm install body-parser

+# Running and Testing the Server
 Once all above is install run the node server "node node_scim_server.js".
 Make the following cals from any REST Client (Postman, cURL etc,) or API validation tools Runscope.

+You can use ngrok "ngrok http 8081" to make server available online. use https://abc.ngrok.io in Okta SCIM app or Runscope to test online.

 1) POST {SCIM_Base_Url}/scim/v2/Users